Last Updated: 8/2/20 | August 2nd, 2020

 First, bikini beaches exist for tourists.
 The Maldives is a Muslim country and, while there are public beaches, you need to be covered up for them.
 Most of the local islands don’t have white sandy beaches, so many built special ones just for the tourists that are hidden from view and visitors can be more scantily dressed (hence the bikini name).

 Secondly, “eating out” isn’t a thing in the Maldives.
 Locals mostly cook for themselves.
 There are cafes but few restaurants.
-You usually eat at the guesthouses, who cook up meals (included in the price) for guests.
-However, you can get a lot of good food this way as many guesthouses cook up curried fish, rice, and other local delicacies.
+You usually eat at the guesthouses, where the owners cook up meals (included in the price) for guests.
+However, you can get a lot of good food this way as many guesthouses serve curried fish, rice, and other local delicacies.
 The fare is simple but very tasty.

 Travel Tips for the Maldives

 Ferries require planning (and don’t always come) – The Maldives’ atolls are served by a series of ferries from Malé.
 Most cost $2-5 USD, however, their schedule is unreliable.
-I was meant to take one that never arrived.
+I was meant to take one, but it never arrived.

 Inter-island ferry schedules can be found here.